hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 # 3. Configuration Overview

 This chapter describes the options to configure your Node.js client.
+If an invalid value is given to any configuration option an `InvalidConfigurationError` error will be thrown.

 ## 3.1.
 Configuration Options